MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/playfabmultiplayerreference-cpp/pflobby/structs/pflobbysearchconfiguration.md

 **`clientSearchResultCount`** &nbsp; const uint32_t*
 *may be nullptr*

-An optional value which, when specified, will limit the number of results provided in the completion response.
+An optional value which, when specified by title_player_account entities, will limit the number of results provided in the completion response.

-This value may only be specified when [PFMultiplayerFindLobbies](../functions/pfmultiplayerfindlobbies.md) is called with a client-entity. <br /><br /> This value can be no higher than ```PFLobbyClientRequestedSearchResultCountUpperLimit```.   <br /><br /> When not specified, the limit on the number of search results is service-defined but will be no greater than ```PFLobbyClientRequestedSearchResultCountUpperLimit```.
+This value may only be specified when [PFMultiplayerFindLobbies](../functions/pfmultiplayerfindlobbies.md) is called with a title_player_account entity. <br /><br /> This value can be no higher than ```PFLobbyClientRequestedSearchResultCountUpperLimit```.   <br /><br /> When not specified, the limit on the number of search results is service-defined but will be no greater than ```PFLobbyClientRequestedSearchResultCountUpperLimit```.

 ## Requirements